9leks/textmark/README.md

 # Textmark

-Textmark is a simple text reader made with Electron and LitElement.
+Textmark is a simple text reader made with Electron, React and LitElement.

 ## Goals